AlexandrDemin/flask_app/README.md

 1. $ export FLASK_APP=main.py
 2. $ flask run

-The site vill be on localhost:5000
+The site will be on localhost:5000

 If you need to change styles, don't change main.css, change scss in the foundation folder.
-To compile css, run gulp from the foundation folder
+To compile css, run gulp from the foundation folder:

 $ cd foundation
 $ gulp